tkodev/ex-monorepos/README.md

 # ex-monorepos
-⚡ Proof of concepts for turborepo based monorepos
+⚡ Proof of concepts for monorepo tooling

 ## Getting Started
 - Please see `./poc-turborepo-nextjs` for the latest monorepo example